Jhonny Peralta: 2014

 On April 27, 2014, Peralta hit his first multi-homer game in Busch Stadium against the Pittsburgh Pirates.
 It also gave him six home runs for the month, surpassing Édgar Rentería's club record of five in April he set for shortstops in 2000.
 Peralta surpassed another team record for shortstops Rentería set in 2000, hitting his 17th home run of the season on August 20.
 While he produced his usual amount of home runs, his batting average was inconsistent early in the season.
 In each month from April to August, it progressed from .196 to .237 to .241 to .252 to .270.

 With the second-place Pirates just a game behind in the standings with two left to play for the season, Peralta drove in the go-ahead run in the 10th inning against the Diamondbacks as part of a three-RBI night.
 He ended the season leading the Cardinals in home runs with 21.
 Peralta also led the club in doubles (38) and was second in slugging percentage (.443), RBI (75), total bases (248) and games played (157).
-His batting average was .263 and OBP .336.
+His batting average was .263 and he posted an OBP of .336.

 In his first season in the National League (NL), Peralta ranked seventh in the league in doubles and sixth in games played.
-According to Baseball-Reference.com's advanced metrics, he had his best season defensively, finishing fifth in the NL among all players – third among shortstops – with 2.6 defensive Wins Above Replacement (dWAR).
+According to Baseball Reference's advanced metrics, he had his best season defensively, finishing fifth in the NL among all players – third among shortstops – with 2.5 defensive Wins Above Replacement (dWAR).
 His combined offensive and defensive WAR placed tenth among all NL players at 5.8.
-In counting and rate defensive statistics among NL shortstops, he finished second in double plays turned (98), and fifth in fielding percentage (.981), putouts (191), assists (418), and range factor per nine innings (4.17).
+In counting and rate defensive statistics among NL shortstops, he finished second in double plays turned (98), and fifth in fielding percentage (.981), putouts (191), and assists (418).
 On October 23, The Sporting News announced Peralta was selected to their NL All-Star team.
 He finished 15th in the NL MVP voting, the first time in his career he received consideration for the award.